lancelote/lancelote.github.io/_drafts/linters.md

 permalink: virtualenv
 ---

 Today's topic is linters.
 Not sure about you but I'm a huge fun of linters in Python.
 As a PyCharm user I already have great inspections and stuff you may expect from the good IDE but as a code style maniac it's absolutely not enough for me.
 So my "standard" pack of linters include: `pylint`, `pydocstyle`, `pycodestyle` and `mypy`.
 Not sure if one can call `mypy` a linter but let's live with it for now.
 I'll briefly describe each one of them, will touch PyCharm integration via external tools and will provide a live example from one of my repositories on github.
-Here we go.
+Let's go.

 ## Basics